Zolton/JavaScript-IV/README.md

 **Follow these steps for completing your project.**

-* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+* [x ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your project manager as a reviewer on the pull-request
+* [ x] Add your project manager as a reviewer on the pull-request
-* [ ] Your project manager will count the project as complete by merging the branch back into master.
+* [x ] Your project manager will count the project as complete by merging the branch back into master.

 ## Assignment Description